defstudio/telegraph/docs/content/en/quickstart/register-new-chat.md

 ---

-Associating a chat to a bot, lets you send messages to that chat and interacting with commands
+Associating one or more chats to a bot, it is enabled to send messages to that chat and interacting with commands

 <alert type="info">**Note:** to get the _chat_id_ issue the `/chat_id` command inside the chat after having [set up a webhook](quickstart/setting-webhook) for your bot.</alert>